flaturtha/NOS/_posts/2016-08-29-more-devices.md

 category: murderwiki
 excerpt: A Detective Story Writer uses many devices to lead the detective and the reader down many paths, some of which are legitimate, but others that are mere red herrings.
 image: /assets/img/pocketwatch.jpg
-caption: "A trite and greatly worn device is the watch that stopped presumably when the crime was committed.
+caption: "A trite and greatly worn device is the watch that stopped presumably when the crime was committed."
-"
 genre: The Techniques of the Mystery
 wordcount: 4730
 ---